Are you doubling down for no reason?

 4. The automated tests are the responsibility of another team.
 Having 2 test teams, one manual, and one automation is not something bad and in many cases, it will be the best approach to achieve effective and trustworthy automation.
 The bad thing is that these teams can sometimes be completely disconnected and so work on the same project without communicating and cooperating as it should be.

 5. Teams run tests manually in order to update their test management system with the results of their automation, in order to then generate complete and comprehensive reports for their management.

-This one really hit home for me, since this aspiration for process visibility is one of the leading beacons of our product development at PractiTest.
+This one really hit home for me, since this aspiration for process and workflow visibility is one of the leading beacons of our product development at PractiTest.
 No matter how many integrations or test management features we have added (you should check out our most recent Test Automation capabilities by the way while we’re on the topic), enabling cross-team communication has always been in focus.
 You can follow some of the links here to see what I mean.

 6. Some automation and manual test are “related” not “duplicated”.
 For example, an automatic test may verify the installation procedure on all O/S, and a “related manual test” will verify the effects of abnormal network traffic during the installation process.
 So essentially they complete each other to provide coverage.

 7. Some tests are “semi-automatic” and not fully automatic, like blink-tests where you perform a number of operations and constantly take screen-captures of the application that are then reviewed quickly by the tester in order to detect GUI issues or bugs.